-If you use the Topaz step command (described below) to step through this method, the first step halts execution at the beginning of the method.
-The second step takes you to the point where validateClass: is about to be sent to aCharacter.
-Stepping again would execute that message-send and halt execution at the point where asCharacter is about to be sent.
-Another step would cause that message to be sent and then halt execution just before the message includesValue: is sent to self.
+If you use the Topaz step command to step through this method, the first step stops execution at the beginning of the method.
+The next step takes you to the point where removeKey:otherwise: is about to be sent to self.
+Stepping again would execute that message-send and halt execution at the point where anAssoc is about to be assigned.
+Another step would cause that assignment to be happen, and then halt execution just before the message == is sent to anAssoc.

 The call stack becomes active, and the debugging commands become accessible, when you execute GemStone Smalltalk code containing a breakpoint (as well as when you encounter an error).

-As explained earlier, you can set a breakpoint at any step point.
-You can use the break command (described below) to set method breakpoints that halt execution at a particular step point within a method.
-In general, you can choose to set a method break before a message-send, an assignment, or a method return.
+You can use the break command to set a method breakpoint at a particular step point within a method.

-You can set a breakpoint on any method.
-Some methods, such as Boolean>>ifTrue: never hit the break points unless you invoke them with perform: or one of the GciPerform... functions, because sends of special selectors are optimized by the compiler.
+While you can set a breakpoint on any method, methods with optimized selectors, such as Boolean>>ifTrue: never hit the break points unless you invoke them with perform: or one of the GciPerform... functions, because sends of special selectors are optimized by the compiler.
+Note that in the step points listed above for Dictionary >> removeKey:ifAbsent:, above, there are no step points on ifTrue:.